TasneimAhmed/Credit-Card-Fraud-Detection/README.md

-**Dataset**:
+## Dataset Overview:

-It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+It is crucial for credit card companies to detect fraudulent transactions to protect customers from unauthorized purchases.
+This project uses the Credit Card Fraud Detection Dataset from Kaggle. https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

-https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

-**Content**:
+## Dataset Content

-The dataset contains transactions made by credit cards in September 2013 by European cardholders.
+**Time Period**: Transactions made in September 2013 by European cardholders.
-This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.

-It contains only numerical input variables which are the result of a PCA transformation.
-Unfortunately, due to confidentiality issues, we cannot provide the original features and more background information about the data.
-Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
-Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-sensitive learning.
-Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

-Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
-Confusion matrix accuracy is not meaningful for unbalanced classification.

-**Project**:
+**Size**: The dataset contains 284,807 transactions over two days.
+**Fraud Instances**:
+Total fraudulent transactions: 492.
+Fraud transactions account for 0.172% of all transactions, making the dataset highly imbalanced.
+## Features
+**PCA Features**:
+The dataset includes 28 principal components labeled as V1, V2, ..., V28.
+Non-PCA Features:
+**Time**: Seconds elapsed since the first transaction.
+**Amount**: The transaction amount (useful for cost-sensitive learning).
+**Target**:
+**Class**: Binary response variable.
+0 → Non-fraudulent transaction.
+1 → Fraudulent transaction.
+## Project:
+Fraud Detection Using Machine Learning
+This project focuses on fraud detection using machine learning techniques, with an emphasis on the Naive Bayes Classifier and comparisons with other models.
+## Models Used
+Naive Bayes Classifier
+Support Vector Machines (SVM)
+Random Forest Classifier
+Logistic Regression
+K-Nearest Neighbors (KNN
+## Objectives
-Fraud Detection with Naive Bayes Classifier vs other machine learning modeles
+Compare the performance of the Naive Bayes Classifier against other machine learning models.
+Handle the class imbalance using appropriate strategies such as resampling, class weighting, or ensemble methods.
+## Measure performance using meaningful metrics:
+Precision
+Recall
+F1 Score
+## How to Run the Project
+Prerequisites
+Install required libraries:
+pip install pandas numpy scikit-learn matplotlib seaborn
+## Clone the Repository: